-I am not a smoker but I certainly know what a cigarette smoke smells like.
+Are you smelling something strange lately?
+I mean something with a smoky odor..
+Well, you’re not alone my friend.
+I’m not a smoker but I certainly know what a cigarette smoke smells like — it sucks!

 When I was younger, we used to have a store where we sell assortment of products like cigarette.
 When I was in primary school, I had a curiosity about it so I did try to taste the cigarette butt.
 I did not light it but it was enough for me to know how it tastes, and the idea of cigarette smell mainly stems from being a second-hand smoker.

 My father used to smoke when I was a kid, and I was surrounded with neighbors who smoke too.
 Though I lived in a safe and quite nice neighborhood, I could not escape the cigarette smoke from people passing by me.